 You have most likely made changes within your facility to promote health and safety.
 Make sure you let your employees know what you have done and how it will benefit them.

 If possible, getting a third party to verify that you are making health and safety a goal can also increase trust with your employees.
-The WELL Rating System and WELL Building Standard (WELL), has created WELL v2.
-It provides additional health guidance for FMs to strategize disinfecting, air quality, water quality and more in order to operate their facilities amidst COVID-19.
+The WELL Rating System and WELL Building Standard (WELL), have created WELL v2.
+It provides additional health guidance for FMs to strategize disinfecting, air quality, water quality, and more in order to operate their facilities amidst COVID-19.

 Make it fun!